KyleMardell/freeflow-app/README.md

 #### Favicon

 #### Nav bar
-I opted for a simple responsive collapsible nav bar for the Free Flow app, as it is an intuitive and recognisable way of navigating the site.
-There are logged in and logged out options for signed up or visiting users.
-Visiting users can only visit the home page and the sign in or sign up pages, where as logged in users have access to all the features of the app.
+I opted for a simple, responsive, collapsible nav bar for the Free Flow app, as it provides an intuitive and recognisable way to navigate the site.
+There are different options for logged-in and logged-out users.
+Visiting users can only access the home page and the sign-in or sign-up pages, while logged-in users have access to all the app’s features.

 Mobile nav